-Rich countries are less religious than poorer countries as discovered by Pew Research Center.
+Rich countries are less religious than poorer countries, as discovered by Pew Research Center.
 The two big outliers are the U.S. and China.
-Americans are far more religious than expected: on par with Lebanon despite 4 times its income.
-China is an extreme outlier the other way.
+Americans are far more religious than expected: on par with Lebanon despite 4 times its average income.
+China is an extreme outlier in the other direction.
 In the middle are the Nordics: liberal capitalist democracies where 75%+ are atheist, agnostic or unaffiliated.
 Though tolerance is practised, culturally these irreligious regions are religious monopolies, with nationally enforced primary religions, enforced initially by past royalty and continuing out of habit and inertia.

 Faith in Flux